What are Institutions?

 How can buyers find you?

 - Contact your local Cornell Cooperative Extension.
-Do they offer Farm to Institution Market Readiness workshops?
+Do they offer Farm to Institution marketing assistance?
 Do they host grower-buyer meet-ups?

-- Become an approved vendor for New York's Fresh Fruits & Vegetables pilot for schools.
+- Become an approved vendor for New York's Unprocessed Fruits & Vegetables Pilot for schools.
 Contact Diane Green Office of General Services/Farm to School to learn more.

 - The State of New York launched Buy NY to encourage state and municipal buyers to source New York foods.
 Check Buy NY tips and resources for vendors and buyers at state institutions.